isc-projects/bind9/doc/arm/dns-ops.inc.rst

       ``default-port`` specifies the port to which
       :iscman:`rndc` should connect if no port is given on the command line or in a ``server`` statement.

+   .. rndcconf:statement:: default-source-address
+   .. rndcconf:statement:: default-source-address-v6

+      ``default-source-address`` and ``default-source-address-v6`` specify
+      the IPv4 and IPv6 source address used to communicate with the server if no address is given on the command line or in a :rndcconf:ref:`server` block.

 .. rndcconf:statement:: key